HARININAGAPPAN/19AI307_JAVA/Module-02/DAY-1/README.md

 ## PROGRAM:
  ```
 /*
-Program to implement a Class and Objects using Java
+Program to implement variables and Operators using Java
-Developed by: Venkata Mohan N
+Developed by: Harini N
-RegisterNumber: 212224230298
+RegisterNumber: 212223040057
 */
 ```